Julian Smith (politician): Parliamentary career

-He was returned to the House of Commons in 2015 with an increased majority of 20,761.
+Smith was re-elected to Parliament as MP for Skipton and Ripon at the 2015 general election with an increased vote share of 55.4% and an increased majority of 20,761.
+Following the general election, Smith was appointed an Assistant Government Whip in David Cameron's Second Ministry.

 Following the European Union membership referendum on 23 June and David Cameron's resignation as Prime Minister, Smith was one of six MPs who led the leadership campaign on behalf of the Home Secretary, Theresa May.
-After May became Prime Minister on 13 July 2016, four days later Smith was appointed Vice-Chamberlain of the Household, a senior position within the Government Whips' Office.
-He served as Deputy Chief Whip to Gavin Williamson from June 2017 to November 2017 and then, on 2 November 2017, he was appointed Chief Whip of the House of Commons.
+After May became Prime Minister on 13 July 2016, Smith was appointed Vice-Chamberlain of the Household.

+At the snap 2017 general election, Smith was again re-elected, with an increased vote share of 62.7% and a decreased majority of 19,985.
+After the election, he served as Deputy Chief Whip to Gavin Williamson from June 2017 to November 2017 and then, on 2 November 2017, he was appointed Chief Whip of the House of Commons.

-Smith was strongly critical of Theresa May's cabinet's behaviour after the 2017 election, saying the government should have made clear that it would "inevitably" have to accept a softer Brexit.
+Smith was strongly critical of Theresa May's cabinet's behaviour following the 2017 election, saying the government should have made clear that it would "inevitably" have to accept a softer Brexit.
 He accused ministers of trying to destabilise and undermine May.

-After ceasing to be Secretary of State for Northern Ireland Smith accepted paid appointments advising companies that did business there.